Dicridon/canoe/README.md

 Sometimes I need to implement several versions of the project and compile several different executable files for experiments, so I make use of tests.
 I simply create several test files such as `test_v1.cpp`, `test_v2.cpp`, then use `canoe test v1` and `canoe test v2` to run different experiments.

 # Change log
+- v0.3.2.2:
+  - new features:
+    - command `canoe build base` is available for `compile_commands.json` generation.
+  - bug fixes:
+    - `canoe run` does not run the executable when every object is up-to-date, now fixed
 - v0.3.2:
   - new features
     - command `canoe test` is finally here!
 Now `canoe build test`, `canoe test` will do the testing things for you